 Candida albicans is a fungal organism that naturally occurs in the oral environment.
 Immunosuppression, such as that seen in patients with AIDS, results in overgrowth of C. albicans and the development of oral candidiasis, the most common oral/maxillofacial manifestation of AIDS.
 In these patients, oral candidiasis can extend into the esophagus and become disseminated systemically, with the potential for serious morbidity and death.
-Among those with AIDS, opportunistic oral candidiasis occurs in 72% of children and 94% of adults [58].
+Among those with AIDS, opportunistic oral candidiasis occurs in up to 80% of patients [62].